hpi-dhc/xmen-inception-recommender/README.md

 - `docker run -m=12g -p <PORT_NUMBER>:5000 -v "$(pwd)"/xmen_index/index:/index/ ghcr.io/hpi-dhc/xmen-inception-recommender:main`

 Replace <PORT_NUMBER> with the port you want to use for the external recommender in INCEpTION.
+It will be available on `http://localhost:<PORT_NUMBER>/xmen_snomed`

 ## Create xMEN KB and Index from Scratch